Slip and Fall

 One of the most common causes of injuries–and one of the most common causes of fatalities amongst the elderly–is a slip and fall accident.
 Slip and falls can affect young and old alike, feeble and strong, and can happen in the blink of an eye.

-At the Law Office of Rick J. DeMedeiros, P.C., we have represented many slip and fall victims throughout north Georgia and the metro Atlanta area.
+At DeMedeiros Injury Law, we have represented many slip and fall victims throughout north Georgia and the metro Atlanta area.
 If you have suffered a serious slip and fall and need help recovering compensation, call our law firm today for your free consultation.

 How Slip and Fall Accidents Happen